 Even if I’m not passing, I honestly don’t mind as much anymore.
 Well, I do, I just don’t feel dead anymore.
 Education can help us, sure I had a lot of education before my injury, it just pales compared to my education

 I’m sure you can understand the fascinating idea of being able to work on a compiler (computer science), yet struggling for a while to use the imaginary number (complex analysis, and it is so simple).
 It feels like ‘leaps’ now that the year is ending, ‘bounds’ feels like it wouldn’t even get any distance on my journey.

 We definitely need more people to be like Nicole and her friends in our lives.
-Without them I would have still been struggling with an average of 10% for mathematics 3rd year term tests.
-Sure, I made an effort constantly to fix things for myself.
-This is despite the fact that certain people hate me for sharing things like ‘I hate to break it to you, I most definitely can’t do that yet.’
+Without them, I would have still been struggling with an average of 10% for mathematics 3rd-year term tests.
+Sure, I tried constantly to fix things for myself.
+This is although certain people hate me for sharing things like ‘I hate to break it to you, I most definitely can’t do that yet.’

 Slowly but surely I made it creep up when I finally worked out how to study again.
-Certain people need to learn their lessons, please: how I was treated was that they accepted my legitimate struggle, no bells and whistles.
+Certain people need to learn their lessons, please: how I get treated should be that they accept my legitimate struggle, no bells and whistles.
 Because they accepted it, they didn’t mind constantly helping me.
 Victims, like me, need all the help we can get.
-I can share, from the case studies I looked at, it is true that we can’t immediately deal with everything.
+I can share, from the case studies I looked at, we can’t immediately deal with everything.
 Please rather be careful with what you do to us (even if you hate us because of the need to be careful).

-There are quit a few ways these things can hit hard:
+There are quite a few ways these things can hit hard: